Ongin inscription

 The Ongin inscription was discovered in 1891 in Mongolia near the Ongi River, 160 km south of the Orkhon inscriptions and 402 km south-west of the Tonyukuk inscriptions.
-It was erected in honor of El Etmish Yabgu.
+It was erected in honor of El Etmish Yabgu and written in Yenisey script.
 Line 12 makes it clear that the author of the inscription erected a memorial to his father.
 According to Gerard Clauson, it must have been erected between 716 and 735, during the reign of Bilge Qaghan.
 According to Ercilasun it was erected in 719 or 720.

 Location

-The Ongin inscription was discovered in 1891, in Outer Mongolia on the Manet mountains, near a tributary of the Ongi River, from which it takes its name, at a point a little north-east of 46° N., 102° E., that is about 100 miles south of the Orkhon Inscriptions and some 250 miles west-southwest of the inscription of Tonyukuk.
+The Ongin inscription was discovered in 1891, in Mongolia on the Manet mountains, near a tributary of the Ongi River, from which it takes its name, at a point a little north-east of 46° N., 102° E., that is about 100 miles south of the Orkhon Inscriptions and some 250 miles west-southwest of the inscription of Tonyukuk.

 Discovery and translation

 Region

 It was found in district Maantyn Burd, the northwest coast of Ongi River in Övörkhangai Province of Mongolia.